-Within the Broad community, the ITT Technical Institute and the Kenneth Shuler School of Cosmetology along Browning Road is expected to be acquired with both RA1 and RA5 Modified.
+Within the Broad community, the ITT Technical Institute along Browning Road is expected to be acquired with both the RPA and the Refined RPA.
 Impacts to other community facilities and services within the Broad community are expected to be minimal; community facilities are listed and shown on Figure 3.3-9.

-3.3.4.11 Community Cohesion and Travel Patterns
+3.3.5.11 Community Cohesion and Travel Patterns

-Both reasonable alternatives would be located in an existing transportation corridor with right-of-way acquisition primarily at interchanges.
+Both the RPA and the Refined RPA would be located in an existing transportation corridor with right-of-way acquisition primarily at interchanges.
 The character of the neighborhoods and communities within the proposed project corridor is not expected to change as a result of the project, nor would the quality of life be adversely affected in the long-term.
 The proposed project would not create new physical barriers or divide existing neighborhoods, and negative impacts to community cohesion are not anticipated.